-These findings also suggest that buying sex is a reality for many more disabled men than women; why?
+These findings also suggest that buying sex is a reality for many more disabled men than women, why?
 Well, it is embedded in the ways in which sexuality and gender norms are constructed within society.
-In brief, men are considered to have pressing sexual needs which must be met and women aren’t.
+In brief, men are considered to have pressing sexual needs which must be met and women don’t.

 This is, of course, untrue.
 But these commonplace ideas about sexuality shape men and women’s sexual opportunities, sexual access, sexual practices and behaviours and for disabled people specifically, the amount of sexual support they may be offered.

 As a disabled woman who has researched heterosexual disabled men’s experiences with female sex workers, I feel that sex work should be a legitimate form of sexual access, but crucially, not the only form of sexual access for disabled people.
 I also feel that legalising the illegal aspects of sex work would ensure greater safety and working rights for sex workers, which is very important.

 But this doesn’t mean I don’t have reservations; particularly around the ways in which paying for sex is often clumsily positioned as the answer to a much bigger social and cultural issue for disabled people.